-As a student of the University of Colorado Anschutz Medical Campus, you are expected to adhere to appropriate attire for your work in various clinical settings.
+As a student of the University of Colorado Anschutz Medical Campus, you are expected to adhere to appropriate attire for your work in various classroom and clinical settings.
 Students are encouraged to consider the patient perspective in their appearance and how they present themselves may impact the patient provider relationship.
 Please be advised that you should review the specific dress code policy for the clinical site and/or course as it pertains to you.
 Some sites have more specific or structured rules and you are responsible for being aware of those regulations.
-Please ask your block director or site director for more specific information.

-Faculty involved in an LIC Clerkship may request that students wear appropriate professional attire for a lecture or small group session, typically for sessions that involve patients or standardized patients.
+These are updated frequently, so please check the link below for the most recent information.
+If you are rotating at a site not included here, please ask your course or clerkship director for more specific information.
+Faculty involved in a Course or Clerkship may request that students wear appropriate professional attire for a lecture or small group session, typically for sessions that involve patients or standardized patients.
 Students will usually receive notice of such occasions through Canvas.
 Inappropriate attire may result in the completion of a Professionalism Feedback Form and/or being asked to leave the setting to return with appropriate attire.